jeonggunlee/ca_seminar/README.md

 - Instructor : Prof. Jeong-Gun Lee
    - Email: Jeonggun.Lee@hallym.ac.kr

 > This class is for learning recent advanced deep learning algorithm and computer system architecture for accelerating the deep learning algorithm.
+From the half point of the course, each student is expected to conduct an individual project on object detection.
+Particularly the topic of ``people counting`` or ``crowd counting`` is recommended.

 *  *  *